 My Favorite Things about Rugosa Roses

 What are my favorite thing about rugosa roses?
+Here are five things.

 Rugosa roses grow like weeds.

 Really.
 We originally planted ours because they’ll get six feet tall and as wide, forming a living fence to keep out the unruly teenage boys that walk our street on the way home from school.
 There was no way I was going to kiss the feet of my city in order to get a fence permit and I certainly couldn’t afford to pay for a fence anyway.

 - You can also use traditional rose food if you really feel your plant is struggling.
 I favor compost as plant food simply because I have a barn full of straw and poop that needs to be put to use.

 Rugosa roses grow in nearly any climate.

 I bought my rugosa roses from Raintree Nursery, where I buy a lot of my nursery stock and you can follow their link in order to read up on how to grow them.

-Do be sure to mulch them and keep them evenly moist – something I recommend for nearly every plant except desert-flourishing ones.
+- Do be sure to mulch them and keep them evenly moist – something I recommend for nearly every plant except desert-flourishing ones.

 Rugosa roses are easy to maintain.

 Do not try to harvest these rugosa rose hips without the help of a good, thick pair of gloves because rugosa rose thorns are thin, amazingly sharp and they cover (yes, cover) the stems of the plant.

-- If you only want to kill the baby plants, wherever you see new rugosa runners popping out of the soil cut them off several inches under the soil line.
-That won’t prevent the rugosa from sending out more runners, but the plants are easily controlled using this method of runner decapitation.
-Again, watch for thorns as you clean up.
+- If you only want to kill the baby plants, wherever you see new rugosa runners popping out of the soil cut them off several inches under the soil line and chop them up.
+This won’t prevent the rugosa from sending out more runners, but the plants are easily controlled using this method of runner decapitation.

 Reminder to self: We do not grumble that rose bushes have thorns but are grateful that thorn bushes have roses.
 And hips.